0xC000021A/Saturn-2/README.md

 + ***Saturn Test Progress: 0%***

 The Deadline Is There Just For Fun.
 The Deadline Date Is My Cat's Birthday.
-There Are Many Test Phases: Pre-Test, Alpha, Beta, Gamma, Delta, Lambda, Ladonics, Madonics, Radonics, Stabilization, Release Candidates 1-6, Pre-Final Stable And Final Stable.
+There Are Many Test Phases: Pre-Test, Alpha, Beta, Gamma, Delta, Lambda, Ladonics, Madonics, Radonics, General Stabilization, Release Candidates 1-6, Pre-Final Stable And Final Stable.
-In These, There Are Phases Where The Malwares Stability Is Displayed.
+In These, There Are 5 Phases Where The Malware's Predicted Stability Is Displayed.
-The Stability Phases Are:
+The Predicted Stability Phases Are:
 <sup>C6H14</sup>

 ## FAQ
+Qn:
+Ans:
 <sup>C15H13N3O4S</sup>